 "Implicit knowledge is where native language comes from," Enkin said.
 "We rely on the explicit domain, grammar and vocabulary, in our classrooms.
 We need it, but it’s being overused."

 By providing students with the story maze, Enkin hopes to teach students how a language "feels" – which is the hardest part of all to teach.
 In addition, students’ work is simple to assess: the program automatically spits out completion speed times and errors once students complete a given task.

 Enkin plans to continue bringing research and theories into the classroom in new and creative ways.
 "It’s one thing to figure out how a group learns a language," Enkin said.
 "But it’s another to figure out the individual.
 And that is where the pedagogical side comes in."

-Dr. Nora Peterson, with five months under her belt, is one of the newest faculty members in the Department of Modern Languages and Literatures.
+Dr. Nora Peterson joined the Department of Modern Languages and Literatures in 2012.
 Her passion, however, has not gone unnoticed.
 Her love of language, literature and teaching has already resulted in a new course in comparative literature.
-The course, FREN 398, is available to all UNL students regardless of their course of study.
+The course, FREN 388, is available to all UNL students regardless of their course of study.

 Peterson will lead students' exploration of body language in French literature, drawing connections between it and developments in politics, fashion, religion and even medicine.